xn0px90/awesome-qubes-os/README.md

 ## Training and Materials

 - [Training-materials](https://github.com/QubesOS/training-materials/) - A Collection of training materials for Qubes OS.
+-[Qubes for Journalists](https://github.com/kennethrrosen/qubes-for-journalists/) - Existing guides and infrastructure for journalists insufficiently prepares them for digitally interacting with sources, working on sensitive stories while protecting sensitive materials offline and online, and traveling cross borders with personal and professional data.
 - [Qubes-diagrams](https://github.com/rootkovska/qubes-diagrams) - Qubes OS architecture diagrams.
 - [Qubes-artwork](https://github.com/QubesOS/qubes-artwork) - This repository contains various artworks for Qubes OS.
 - [pwn.college](https://pwn.college/) - pwn.college is an education platform for students (and other interested parties) to learn about, and practice, core cybersecurity concepts in a hands-on fashion.